matt-goldeck/wharton/public/projects/afterburner/blog.md

 Names should be fun.
 I will die on this hill.

-There are a lot of professional reasons for this: increased personal investment and ownership, it doesn't limit functionality of the application, easy and universal identification across the org.
+There are a lot of professional reasons for this: fun names increase personal investment and ownership, they don't dictate scope of the application, and they're easy and universal identifiers for cross-functional orgs.

 But I don't care about any of that.
-I just think life should be fun, and the more fun we can have doing the mundane, the better the world is for it.
+I think life should be fun.
+The more fun we can have, the better the world is for it.

 ## how is it built?